briandrum/codes.forchagrin.com/_chapters/chapter-124-municipal-income-tax-effective-january-1-2016.md

-        1. _(a)_ The Tax Commissioner may require a taxpayer to include, with each annual tax return, amended return, or request for refund filed with the commissioner under sections 124.27 to 124.41 of the Codified Ordinances, copies of any relevant documents or other information.
+        1. _(a)_ The Tax Commissioner may require a taxpayer to include, with each annual tax return, amended return, or request for refund filed with the commissioner under [sections 124.27][CFCO 124.27] to [124.41][CFCO 124.41] of the Codified Ordinances, copies of any relevant documents or other information.

         2. _(b)_ A taxpayer that files an annual tax return electronically through the Ohio business gateway or in another manner as prescribed by